LokmanHossen/Task/README.md

-# Daraz Clone - Flutter Product Listing
+# Daraz  - Flutter Product Listing

 A Flutter implementation of a Daraz-style product listing with proper scroll architecture and gesture handling.